Marcell Ozuna, the Marlins slugger not named Giancarlo Stanton

 Overall, he's swinging at about half of the pitches he sees (49.9 percent), a rate 3 percent higher than 2016.
 So the small sample evidence is that Ozuna is laying off more unhittable pitches but raking when he sees something he likes.

 Ozuna has always been regarded as a toolsy player whose over-aggression at the dish is one of his biggest enemies.
-At the same time, he's shown a penchant for improvement at each level, as well as an ability to handle adversity.
+At the same time, he has shown a penchant for improvement at each level, as well as an ability to handle adversity.

 After struggling through the first half of the 2015 season, Ozuna was shipped to Triple-A. He returned to the Marlins 40 days later, and from that point on, he had a .789 OPS.
-He seemed to build on that momentum during the first half last season, when he hit .307/.360/.533 and earned a spot in his first All-Star game.
+He seemed to build on that momentum during the first half last season, when he hit .307/.360/.533 and earned a spot in his first All-Star Game.

-So far this season, Miami's collective .369 weighted on-base percentage (WOBA) from the outfield ranks third in the majors behind Bryce Harper's Washington Nationals and Aaron Judge's New York Yankees.
+So far this season, Miami's collective .369 weighted on-base percentage (wOBA) from the outfield ranks third in the majors behind Bryce Harper's Washington Nationals and Aaron Judge's New York Yankees.
 Ozuna leads the way with a .437 mark, followed by Stanton's .390 and Christian Yelich's .319.
-And it should get better: Yelich entered the season with a .352 career WOBA and had a .376 mark last season.
+And it should get better: Yelich entered the season with a .352 career wOBA and had a .376 mark last season.
 In other words, assuming a regression for Yelich, continued health for Stanton and newfound consistency for Ozuna, the Marlins could well emerge as the best offensive outfield in baseball.

 If that happens, it could stay that way for a couple of years: Yelich is a year younger than Ozuna, and Stanton is just one year older.
 Stanton and Yelich have been locked up contractually for the foreseeable future, and Ozuna has two more years of team control before hitting free agency.
 With the Marlins franchise on the market, it's a little unclear what their long-term payroll strategies might be.
 However, if Ozuna can maintain his improved approach and the accompanying results for a full season, it's certainly possible that he remains in the long-term mix.
 Or he could emerge as a valuable trade piece in an effort to balance the roster.